kallysalt/Meeting-Scheduler/README.txt

 assumption: okay for client input to contain more than one consecutive white spaces client interval should have no extra space

+if none is valid, "None of the usernames being entered is valid."